MoonLoaf/performance_aware_space_shooter/README.md

 # performance_aware_space_shooter

--How the implementation makes efficient use of computer hardware

 ## Written Assignment

 I decided to make this assignment in Rust using SDL2 and specs.
 I have some previous (very limited) experience with rust